-Over the last three years, Daventry glam punk rockers Dead Frequency have built a dedicated following by gigging and touring non-stop all across the UK.
+Over the last four years, Daventry glam punk rockers Dead Frequency have built a dedicated following by gigging and touring non-stop all across the UK.
 Since the formation of their current line up in May 2013, Dead Frequency (singer and guitarist Matti Fantasi, bassist James Bourne and drummer Sam Thorne) have shared stages with rock royalty such as Andrew WK, Stiff Little Fingers and some of the rising stars of the British scene such as Creeper.

 The brand new E.P.
 'Tough Tracks And Setbacks' is out now.
 You catch Dead Frequency on tour throughout 2017.